visminer/Visminer-Web/README.md

 ##[DEPRECATED]

 ###This project is no longer maintained, its development was moved to other repository.
-If you want updates fork this repository or check the Visminer repository
+If you want updates fork this repository or check the <a href="https://github.com/visminer/Visminer">Visminer repository</a>

 This project is a example of application of software visualization using the visminer API.